 3.2.3.
 The Domain Name System

-While IP addresses are 32 bits in length, most users do not memorize the numeric addresses of the hosts to which they attach; instead, people are more comfortable with host names.
+While IPv4 addresses are 32 bits in length, most users do not memorize the numeric addresses of the hosts to which they attach; instead, people are more comfortable with host names.
 Most IP hosts, then, have both a numeric IP address and a name.
 While this is convenient for people, however, the name must be translated back to a numeric address for routing purposes.

 Earlier discussion in this paper described the domain naming structure of the Internet.
 In the early ARPANET, every host maintained a file called hosts that contained a list of all hosts, which included the IP address, host name, and alias(es).
 This was an adequate measure while the ARPANET was small and had a slow rate of growth, but was not a scalable solution as the network grew.
+[NOTE: The hosts file can be found on Linux, Max OS X, and Unix systems in the /etc directory and on Microsoft Windows systems in the c:\$systemroot\system32\drivers\etc directory.]

 To handle the fast rate of new names on the network, the Domain Name System (DNS) was created.
 The DNS is a distributed database containing host name and IP address information for all domains on the Internet.
 There is a single authoritative name server for every domain that contains all DNS-related information about the domain; each domain also has at least one secondary name server that also contains a copy of this information.
 Thirteen root servers around the globe maintain a list of all of these authoritative name servers.
 Although most of the root servers have multiple instances around the globe to improve performance and minimize vulnerability to attack, most of the primary DNS root servers are in the U.S. with the remainder in Asia and Europe).